Yellowin

 Yellowin Early Map

-"Yallowan" as the area was first known, now known as "Yellowin" is another very rich farming area situated at the southern end of Blowering Valley, with a long Tumut River frontage.
+"Yallowan" as the area was first known, is now known as "Yellowin" is another very rich farming area situated at the southern end of Blowering Valley, with a long Tumut River frontage.

 In 1838 John aged (17 yrs), Thomas aged (14 yrs) & Elizabeth (aged 12 yrs) WILKINSON took up the Yellowin Run which was an area of 25 square MILES of which a high proportion was mountain country.